 - Affiliation: Saint Mary’s University

 Dr. Henry Veltmeyer lived and worked for six years in south America before coming to Canada to pursue a doctoral program in Political Science and subsequently (in 1976) beginning his academic career in the Sociology Department at St. Mary’s University.
 He has participated in the university’s Atlantic Canada Studies program and founded the program in International development in 1985.
 He also served for eight years as Coordinator of this program in addition to eight years as chair of the Sociology Department.
-Currently he has an academic appointment in the PhD program of Development Studies at the Autonomous University of Zacatecas, Mexico and annually engages in an extended program of research and public lectures across Latin America.
+Currently he has an academic appointment in the PhD program of Development Studies at the Autonomous University of Zacatecas, Mexico and annually engages in an extended program of research and prescription for viagra public lectures across Latin America.

 He is the Editor-in-Chief of the Canadian Journal of International Development Studies and serves on the editorial board of Studies in Political Economy and a number of international journals in his major field of research-the political economy of international development.